jmhuie/SlicerBiomech/README.md

 2. Load in CT Data.
 3. Segment bone or structure of interest in the Segment Editor module.
 4. Create a new Linear Transform in the Transforms module.
-5. Move your Segmentation node and Volume Node from the "Transformable" column to the "Transformed" column.
+5. Move your Segmentation node and Volume node from the "Transformable" column to the "Transformed" column.
 6. Use the rotation sliders to align the long axis of your segment with one of the three slice views based on how you would like slice through the segment.
 Additionally, under the "Display" tab there is the option to enable the "Visible in 3D view".
 This will generate a 3D box that can be used to help rotate and translate your segment and volume.
 7. Switch to the Segment Geometry module.
 8. Select your inputs.
 "Segmentation" is the Segmentation node that contains your segment and "Volume" is the corresponding Volume node.
 Both are required.